-Steelers head coach Mike Tomlin has done all this with mediocre efficiency over the past ten years and hence has a mediocre record the past few years as a result.
+Steelers head coach Mike Tomlin has done all this with mediocre efficiency over the past ten years and hence has a mediocre record as a result.

 A good coach must excel at recognizing which young players can contribute significantly while still on their rookie contracts.
 Take the example of Brandon Aiyuk of the San Francisco 49ers—yes, the guy that may be reverse playing the Steelers to leverage a good contract with his current team.